-To get started on hand-sewing leather, I like to use rubber cement; It helps hold the leather together while sewing, but it offers a light enough bond to allow a second chance to line things up to precision.
+To get started on hand-sewing leather, I like to use rubber cement; it helps hold the leather together while sewing, but it offers a light enough bond to allow a second chance to line things up to precision (which isn't always the case with other types of glue).
 Apply a light coat of rubber cement to both pieces of leather, then press them together when the cement is nearly dry.

 Utilizing the groove you just made, use an overstitch wheel to mark the thread spacing.
-Overstitch wheels come in different sizes that can vary the length of your stitching.
-The number six being used in this tutorial.
-The number refers to the amount of stitches per inch.
+As it's name implies, this craft tool marks exactly where to stitch and creates a shallow channel to sink your stitches further into the leather.
+Overstitch wheels come in different sizes that vary the spaced length of your stitching.
+We're using a number six size in this sewing tutorial.
+If you're unsure of which size to use, remember this rule: the number refers to the amount of stitches per inch.

-Next, create holes in the leather that you can sew through.
+Create holes for sewing into the leather.
 A stitching awl, used here, is the best tool for the job.
 The awl is reminiscent of an ice pick, but it has a diamond-shaped blade with sharp cutting edges to pierce holes into the leather rather than tear holes, as a round metal point would.
-Pierce through the leather on each of the dots created by the over stitch wheel.
-Make sure that you keep the awl at a 90-degree angle when piercing the leather to ensure that the spacing is consistant on each side for uniform stitching.
+When using it, pierce through the leather on each of the dots created by the overstitch wheel.
+Make sure that you keep the awl at a 90-degree angle when piercing the leather to ensure that the spacing is consistent on each side for uniform stitching.

 In the following steps, I will be using a stitching pony to help with the process.
+This model pictured here features a wooden "turn- key" with jaws that hold the leather in place while stitching and ensures a stable work station.
 This is an optional accessory, however it is handy to have around as an extra hand to help hold the project in place while working on it.

 Step 6: Start to Stitch